-BERT is a deep learning algorithm and Google’s biggest update in years impacting a full 10% of search queries.
-The newly introduced algorithm helps surface more relevant results for complicated search queries.
+BERT is a deep learning algorithm and short for Bidirectional Encoder Representations from Transformers.
+The algorithm helped surface more relevant results for complicated search queries.

 “These improvements are oriented around improving language understanding, particularly for more natural language/conversational queries, as BERT is able to help Search better understand the nuance and context of words in Searches and better match those queries with helpful results.

 Particularly for longer, more conversational queries, or searches where prepositions like “for” and “to” matter a lot to the meaning, Search will be able to understand the context of the words in your query.
 You can search in a way that feels natural for you.”

 In fact, according to Google the BERT update will impact 1 in 10 English searches in the U.S., that’s 10% of search queries.
 This is Google’s most significant update in the past 5 years, at least according to them:

 We’re making a significant improvement to how we understand queries, representing the biggest leap forward in the past five years, and one of the biggest leaps forward in the history of Search.